(1816 - 1907)

 Unit: 27th Indiana Infantry

 see his Battle Report

 Colgrove was appointed colonel of the newly formed three-year 27th Indiana Infantry in September 1861.
-Colgrove, a disciplinarian, was described by his men as Ōtyrannical,” and they appealed for his resignation or removal by the Governor.
-In spite of their pleas, Silas Colgrove would be the only colonel the 27th Indiana would know.
+Colgrove, a disciplinarian, was described by his men as "tyrannical," and they appealed for his resignation or removal by the Governor.
+In spite of their pleas, Silas Colgrove would be the only colonel of the 27th Indiana.